edouard-lopez/mast/README.md

 ### Deploy Key

-Copy infra public key on customer's node, as defined by `REMOTE_SRV`.
+Copy infra public key on customer's node, as defined by `REMOTE_HOST`.

 Once the ssh keys are created we need to copy the public key on the (remote) customer's node, in order to leverage authentication mechanism.